Around the World in 80 Days (1956 film): Plot

-In India, Fogg and Passepartout rescue beautiful young widow Aouda from being forced into a funeral pyre with her late husband.
-The three then travel to Hong Kong, Yokohama, San Francisco, and the Wild West (including the Sioux Nation).
-Reaching New York, they arrange their passage on a cargo steamship travelling to Venezuela - Fogg bribes the captain to go to England.
+In India, Fogg and Passepartout rescue a beautiful young widow Aouda from being forced into a funeral pyre with her late husband.
+The three then travel to Hong Kong, Yokohama, San Francisco, and the Wild West (including the Sioux Nation, one was peaceful and the other are fearsome).
+Reaching New York by their man-made sailing railcar, they arrange their passage on a cargo steamship travelling to Venezuela – Fogg bribes the captain to go to England.
 Alas, they run out of coal mid-ocean and the ship stops.
 Fogg buys the ship and then instructs the crew to take everything that burns, including lifeboats, to provide fuel.

 They arrive in Liverpool, where, still with just enough time left to travel to London and win his wager, Fogg is promptly arrested by the diligent yet misguided Inspector Fix.

-Detaining Fogg at the police station, the humiliated Fix discovers that the real culprit has already been apprehended by police in Brighton.
+Detaining Fogg at the police station, the embarrassed Fix discovers that the real culprit has already been apprehended by police in Brighton.
 Although Fogg is exculpated and free to go, he now has insufficient time to reach London before his deadline, and so has lost everything but the enduring love of the winsome Aouda.
 Upon returning to London, Fogg asks Passepartout to arrange a church wedding for the next day, Monday.
 Salvation comes when Passepartout is shocked to be informed that the next day is actually Sunday.
 Fogg then realizes that by traveling east towards the rising sun and crossing the International Date Line, he has gained a day.
 Thus, there is still just enough time to reach the Reform Club and win the bet.
 Fogg rushes to the club, arriving just before the 8:45 pm chime.
-Passepartout and Aouda then arrive behind him, shocking everyone, as no woman has ever entered the Reform Club before.
+Passepartout and Aouda then arrive behind him, inadvertently shocking everyone, as no woman has ever entered the Reform Club before.